 But forums aren’t really the same thing as social networks.
 Forums are normally categorised by topics, whereas social networking is all about friends and followers.
 That’s why social media puts more emphasis on private and instant messaging and, these days, even voice and video calls.

 If you want to create the best community experience for your customers in 2020, then relying on outdated forum software isn’t going to cut it.
 But you probably won’t see much engagement on social media either.
 So, what’s the solution?

 You could find a happy medium that blends together the best of both worlds.

 Luckily for you, modern forum software makes it possible.
 When you can build a community of your own, you don’t have to play by the rules of the big social networks.
 You don’t even have to use their branding.
 Instead, you can pick and choose the features that are important to you, and have a look and feel that’s consistent with your brand.
 With a mobile-ready solution, people can even engage with your brand, and with each other, while they’re on the move.

 Modern forum software is a lot different from older solutions.
 After all, you don’t want your community forums looking like a Usenet discussion board from the 90s.
 If you’re not even sure what those are, then it’s probably for the best.
-There are a few features and functions all community forums should have, so we’ll start with those:

 Actually, it’s probably better to say mobile-first.
 One of the biggest issues with old-school forum software is how non-user-friendly it is on the small screen.
 We’re so used to using our smartphones to check social media, watch videos on YouTube, and Google answers to everything.
 Using your community should be just as easy as doing any of those things.
 Sure, having a web-based version for the big screen is a big bonus, but chances are most of the time your audience spends engaging with your community will be spent on the small screen.